NeighborhoodGuard/communityview/CommunityView/doc/InstallCVDedicated.md

 to implement your CommunityView server.

 At the end of the installation process, the script will create a private key for the upload user account (the account named in the `up_user` configuration line above), if one does not already exist.
 The installation script will place the key file in the current directory and print an informational message to that effect.
-If your upload machine authenticates itself to the CommunityView server via Public Key authentication, use this key as the upload machine's private key.
-If not, you can ignore this message.
+This key is needed by the `cktunnel` and `starttunnel` scripts that are part of the remote access mechanism included in the `FTP_Upload` software.
+It can also be used for ssh login access to the `up_user` account.

-After running the script, if you find you need to change any of the configuration items, simply edit the configuration file and run the script again.
+After running the installation script, if you find you need to change any of the configuration items, simply edit the configuration file and run the script again.

 If the script encounters errors, examine the error messages, edit the